2.6.2 What are the reasons for a change of assessment?

 There are 10 reasons for a change of assessment (section 117(2)).

-- Reason 1 (2.6.7).
-The costs of maintaining a child are significantly affected by high costs of enabling a parent to spend time with, or communicate with, the child
+• Reason 1 (2.6.7) - The costs of maintaining a child are significantly affected by high costs of enabling a parent to spend time with, or communicate with, the child.

-- Reason 2 (2.6.8).
-The costs of maintaining a child are significantly affected by high costs associated with the child's special needs
+• Reason 2 (2.6.8) - The costs of maintaining a child are significantly affected by high costs associated with the child's special needs.

-- Reason 3 (2.6.9).
-The costs of maintaining a child are significantly affected by high costs of caring for, educating or training the child in the way both parents intended
+• Reason 3 (2.6.9) - The costs of maintaining a child are significantly affected by high costs of caring for, educating or training the child in the way both parents intended.

-- Reason 4 (2.6.10).
-The child support assessment is unfair because of the child's income, earning capacity, property or financial resources
+• Reason 4 (2.6.10) - The child support assessment is unfair because of the child's income, earning capacity, property or financial resources.

-- Reason 5 (2.6.11).
-The child support assessment is unfair because the payer has paid or transferred money, goods or property to the child, the payee, or a third party for the benefit of the child
+• Reason 5 (2.6.11) - The child support assessment is unfair because the payer has paid or transferred money, goods or property to the child, the payee, or a third party for the benefit of the child.

-- Reason 6 (2.6.12).
-The costs of maintaining a child are significantly affected by the high child care costs for the child (and the child is under 12 years of age)
+• Reason 6 (2.6.12) - The costs of maintaining a child are significantly affected by the high child care costs for the child (and the child is under 12 years of age).

-- Reason 7 (2.6.13).
-The parent's necessary expenses significantly affect their capacity to support the child
+• Reason 7 (2.6.13) - The parent's necessary expenses significantly affect their capacity to support the child.

-- Reason 9 (2.6.15).
-The parent's capacity to support the child is significantly affected by
+• Reason 9 (2.6.15) - The parent's capacity to support the child is significantly affected by

-- their duty to maintain another child or person
+• their duty to maintain another child or person

-- their necessary expenses in supporting another child or person they have a duty to maintain
+• their necessary expenses in supporting another child or person they have a duty to maintain

-- their high costs of enabling them to spend time with or communicate with, another child or person they have a duty to maintain
+• their high costs of enabling them to spend time with or communicate with, another child or person they have a duty to maintain.

-- Reason 10 (2.6.16).
-The parent's responsibility to maintain a resident child significantly reduces their capacity to support the child support child
+• Reason 10 (2.6.16) - The parent's responsibility to maintain a resident child significantly reduces their capacity to support the child support child.

-If 1 of the reasons for a change of assessment is established, the Registrar must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and ' otherwise proper' (2.6.18) (section 98C(1)).
+If one of the reasons for a change of assessment is established, the Registrar must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and ' otherwise proper' (2.6.18) (section 98C(1)).